usgin/metadataTransforms/ISO19139toHTMLandSDO/readme.md

 Handlers for jquery.
 No modifications in these scripts for use here, they are cached to make sure we have the correct versions.

-### doimap.CSS

-Styles used for map display.
-The cascade of CSS files has not been analyzed here, and there's probably a lot of unused stuff that could be culled.
-TBD....

 # Deployment

 This package is designed to deploy on a LAMP or WAMP server, tested with php 5.1.6 (LAMP, RedHat) and 5.6.31 (WAMP, Windows 10).
-Deploy the code in a directory ../metadata/iso, relative to the root web path.
-The directory should contain subdirectories containing ISO XML metadata.
-In the IEDA deployment, the subdirectories are associated with IEDA partner systems, and the code contains various customizations specific to the IEDA environment.
-Expected subdirectories are USAP, ECL, and MGDL.

-The .htaccess file takes a URL like http://{$_SERVER['HTTP_HOST']}/metadata/{NNNNNN} and rewrites to pass to the displaymetadata.php page with file=NNNNNN as the parameter.
-This will generate and display an html view for that resource with a schema.org JSON-LD script in the header
+Getting the maps to display can be tricky, I don't understand fully all the environmental requirements...